Five students smiling at the camera in a cheerful embrace

 Lettie Pate Whitehead Scholarship

-Merit scholarship for Christian female students in the College of Health Sciences & Nursing who are residents of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee or Virginia and meet the general academic merit scholarship criteria.
-This award can be combined with a general academic merit scholarship.
+Need-based scholarship for Christian female students in the College of Pharmacy and Health Sciences & the College of Nursing who are residents of Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee or Virginia and meet the general academic merit scholarship criteria.
+This award is in the amount range of $3,000-$7,000/year and will be based on both merit and financial need; therefore, submission of the annual Free Application for Federal Student Aid (FAFSA) is highly encouraged.

 Joe C. Davis Endowed Nursing Scholarship

-The Joe C. Davis scholarship is awarded to new student applicants of the School of Nursing and is renewable up to four years.
-The scholarship renews automatically if you remain a nursing student and maintain a 3.0 cumulative grade point average.
+Merit-based scholarship awarded to new student applicants of the College of Nursing.
+The scholarship is renewable for up to four years and renews automatically if you remain a nursing student and maintain a 3.0 cumulative grade point average at Belmont.
+This award is in the amount range of $2,000-$5,000/year and can be combined with a general academic merit scholarship.

 College of Liberal Arts & Social Sciences